Different color sand in a wooden box.

 Tools and Techniques

-You dont need loads of fancy equipment to work with sand.
-A simple tray or a flat surface is all you need.
-You can use spoons, funnels or even your fingers to get the sand where you want it.
-If you want to get a bit more detailed then try using a small brush or a toothpick to move the sand around.
+If you want to get a bit more detailed, try using a small brush or a toothpick to move the sand around, and work on each area of your design separately to prevent colors from blending and to achieve clear patterns.
 For a relaxing and decorative project, consider creating a mini Zen garden by filling a shallow box with fine sand and adding decorative elements like small stones or figurines.

 Fun Projects to Try